rust-lang/rfcs/text/0000-msrv-resolver.md

 - We also want to continue to support people whose workflow is to develop with latest dependencies in a `Cargo.lock` and then verify MSRV with a carefully crafted `Cargo.lock`.
-- A `Cargo.lock` should not resolve differently on upgrade.
+- A `Cargo.lock` should not resolve differently when upgrading Rust.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation